SteamRep FAQ

 • Be courteous and respectful, as you should expect the same from us.
 If you insult and berate us, we will simply ignore you and block you.
 Admin abuse is grounds for terminating interaction with you, and the appeals admin will be forced to rule on the case taking into account your behavior.

-What are the SteamRep Associate communities?
+What are the SteamRep Partner communities?

 These are communities whose tags are displayed on SteamRep.